VOBREDIMET Design Framework

 All our home appliances are high quality with lowest possible energy consumption at time of purchase.

-In the winter months we have these adaptations:
+In the winter months we have these adaptations (situation in 2021):

 • If the wind is not blowing, we power the house with the 3 kW Honda generator, usually 2-3 hours per day in the morning which means 3-4 kWh power per day.
 That is only half of what we calculate we would normally use.
 We run the generator most days in November, December and January.
 Windy days give us a break but solar panels don’t produce enough even on a sunny day until first week of February – and sunny days are scarce in November – January anyway.
 In summer 2021 I finalised the storage building which has one room for the generator (+ other equipment which use fuel, mainly the chain saws).
 I installed fire protective walls inside and an exhaust pipe through the wall with an exhaust silencer to reduce the outside noise level.
 We have 2 Honda generators (2nd for backup).